bromodachi-team/bromodachi-web/blogs/bombermania-post-mortem.md

 <p>The way these elements work are actually pretty simple:</p>

-- **Bombs:** They explode in 2 patterns: Cross ("+"), or diagonal (X); with the exception of Push bomb - as with its name, the bomb push anything within its explosive range away.<br>
+- <b>Bombs:</b> They explode in 2 patterns: Cross ("+"), or diagonal (X); with the exception of Push bomb - as with its name, the bomb push anything within its explosive range away.<br>

-- **Enemies:** The main targets to eliminate within each level.
+- <b>Enemies:</b> The main targets to eliminate within each level.
 They all have at least 1 HP; armored enemies will either have 2 or 3 HP, based on their armor.
 Meanwhile, enemies carrying bomb will explode upon interaction (being pushed at by something, or affected by any explosion from bombs / kegs / other enemy carrying bomb).<br>

-- **Kegs:** Simply put, explosive barrel; one explode in the radius of 1-tile from itself; the other will have larger blast radius upon being interacted by something else (pushed at, or explosion).<br>
+- <b>Kegs:</b> Simply put, explosive barrel; one explode in the radius of 1-tile from itself; the other will have larger blast radius upon being interacted by something else (pushed at, or explosion).<br>

-- **Civilian:** Just don't harm them, and you're fine.<br>
+- <b>Civilian:</b> Just don't harm them, and you're fine.<br>

 <p>With the elements established above, we have the gameplay rules in specific:</p>

 ### 1. The winning / losing condition:
-- The player must **eliminate all enemies within time limit** of each level,
+- The player must <b>eliminate all enemies within time limit</b> of each level,
-- Any civilian harmed **would not be tolerated,**
+- Any civilian harmed <b>would not be tolerated,</b>
 - Player can try to trigger the explosion chain three times without any time limit.
 ### 2. Setting up bombs:
 - Player drag bombs onto tiles within the level,